-The Big Data Tools plugin lets you monitor your Kafka event streaming processes.
+The Big Data Tools plugin let you monitor your Kafka event streaming processes.

 Name: the name of the connection to distinguish it between the other connections.